 Progression-free survival is how long the women lived without the cancer growing.

 The research was presented on Dec.
 8, 2017 at the 2017 San Antonio Breast Cancer Symposium.
 Read the abstract of “EMBRACA: A phase 3 trial comparing talazoparib, an oral PARP inhibitor, to physician’s choice of therapy in patients with advanced breast cancer and a germline BRCA mutation.”

-Many inherited cases of breast cancer are associated with two abnormal genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
-Women with an abnormal BRCA1 or BRCA2 gene have up to an 85% risk of developing breast cancer by age 70.
+Many inherited cases of breast cancer are associated with mutations in two genes: BRCA1 (BReast CAncer gene one) and BRCA2 (BReast CAncer gene two).
+Women with a BRCA1 or BRCA2 genetic mutation have up to a 72% risk of developing breast cancer by age 80.
 Their risk of ovarian cancer also is higher than average.
 Men with an abnormal BRCA gene have a higher risk of both breast and prostate cancer.

 DNA carries genetic information in both healthy cells and cancer cells.
 Cells can develop DNA damage spontaneously or from exposure to specific things in the environment (too much sun, for example) that make DNA damage more likely to happen.
 But cells can detect and repair damage to DNA.
 When DNA is damaged in a healthy cell and the damage isn't fixed, that cell can become cancerous.
 Abnormal BRCA1 and BRCA2 genes are thought to increase the risk of breast and other cancers because these abnormal genes interfere with cells' ability to repair damaged DNA.